yiochen/myHugoBlog/content/post/angular-d3-barchart.md

 ng serve
 ```

 We also need D3.
-Angular 2 uses TyoeScript, so we need the type definition for D3.
+Angular 2 uses TypeScript, so we need the type definition for D3.
 We can install D3 using following commands:

 ```bash
 npm install --save d3